-A copy of the template can be found here, or on my Tableau Public page.
+A copy of the template can be found on github or on my Tableau Public page following the links at the top of the page.
 We create a custom join between 1 and 1.
 Within the data you will want to amend the ‘Data’ Sheet.
 Make the measure out of 100, and the metric names anything of your choosing.
 If you’d like to use football players stats, values can be found on fbref website (supplied by StatsBomb).
 For example here is England legend, Raheem Sterling’s stats.

 Leave To_Pad as it is, in short this helps us create each of the polygons using a bin, giving the curvature to the edges of our visualisation.

 I’m going to skip over most the calculations as we will be simply replacing the dataset.
 If you want to learn more about the building phase itself, check out this well detailed tableau tutorial by AIEngineering.
 Alternatively if you want to build the visualisation from scratch, it follows the same methodology as Ruth Amarteifio in this youtube video.

 Some calculations I have amended from Ruth’s template and reasons why:

 Category Angle – I’ve amended the number to -4.5 in the calculation.
 Reason being the value here will depend on the number of segment slices.
 You will need to adjust this value if you create a background with less/more segments.
 As it will rotate the categories forwards/backwards to fit.

 (For example this will be -4 if you have 10 slices)

 …Imagine the equivalent is : The scenario of trying to align your plastic wedges to the playing piece in the game trivial pursuit.